Temple denial: Background

 The Temple Mount is the holiest site in Judaism.
 According to Jewish tradition and scripture, the First Temple was built by King Solomon, the son of King David, in 957 BCE, and was destroyed by the Neo-Babylonian Empire in 586 BCE.
 The Second Temple was constructed under the auspices of Zerubbabel in 516 BCE, was renovated by King Herod, and was destroyed by the Roman Empire in 70 CE.
-Scholars today agree that the two temples existed on the Temple Mount during these time periods.
+Scholars agree that the two temples existed on the Temple Mount during these time periods.
+While no scientific excavations have ever been conducted on the Temple Mount, extensive physical evidence for the Second Temple was found in excavations in its vicinity.

-Among Muslims, the whole plaza is revered as "the Noble Sanctuary" or as the al-Aqsa Mosque, and ranks as the third holiest site in Islam.
-It is thought by Muslims to be the place from which Muhammad began his Night Journey.
+Among Muslims, the whole plaza is revered and it is referred to as "the Noble Sanctuary" or the al-Aqsa Mosque, and it ranks as the third holiest site in Islam.
+Muslims believe that it is the place from which Muhammad began his Night Journey.
 The plaza is dominated by two monumental structures originally built during the Rashidun and early Umayyad caliphates after the city's capture in 661 CE: the al-Aqsa Mosque and the Dome of the Rock, near the center of the hill, which was completed in 692 CE, making it one of the oldest extant Islamic structures in the world.
 It stands where past Jewish temples are commonly believed to have stood.

 Early Islam regarded the Foundation Stone as the location of Solomon's Temple, and the construction of the Dome of the Rock on the Temple Mount sought to glorify Jerusalem by presenting Islam as a continuation of Judaism and Christianity.
 Muslim interpretations of the Quran agree that the Mount is the site of the Temple originally built by Solomon, considered a prophet in Islam, that was later destroyed.
 After the construction, Muslims believe, the temple was used for the worship of the one God by many prophets of Islam, including Jesus.
 Other Muslim scholars have used the Torah (called Tawrat in Arabic) to expand on the details of the temple.
 The term Bayt al-Maqdis (or Bayt al-Muqaddas), which frequently appears as a name of Jerusalem in early Islamic sources, is a cognate of the Hebrew term bēt ha-miqdāsh (בית המקדש), the Temple in Jerusalem.
 Mujir al-Din, a 15th century Jerusalemite chronicler, mentions an earlier tradition related by al-Wasti, according which "after David built many cities and the situation of the children of Israel was improved, he wanted to construct Bayt al-Maqdis and build a dome over the rock in the place that Allah sanctified in Aelia."

 According to Yitzhak Reiter, "during the twentieth century, against the backdrop of the struggle between the Zionist and the Palestinian-Arab national movements, a new Arab-Muslim trend of denying Jewish attachment to the Temple Mount arose".